Gopalmahto/Data-Science/README.md

 # Data-Science
-Data visualization by python libraries like numpy , pandas , matplotlib , seaborn
+Data visualization by python libraries like matplotlib , seaborn